Work Bridal Shower

 The best part was that it was scheduled for the very next week!

-We played two super fun games.
+We played two super fun games at this work bridal shower.
 One was a romantic version of Mad Libs.
 Some of the prompts were “Your Sweetie,” “A Body Part,” etc. It ended up being a letter to your love.
 Mine was hilarious, and I think I made quite a few people blush without even trying!
 The other game was a version of “Guess Who I Am”—the game where you have a person’s name taped to your back on an index card and you have to go around asking people questions until you guess who you are.
 The spin was that all of the people were part of a celebrity couple.
 So the first part of the game was going around asking people questions to try to figure out who you were.
 We didn’t know the second part until it was announced that you needed to find your romantic match.
 After everyone found their pair, there was a third part of the game.
 The couple was asked to write a note to me and Mr. Pashmina in character.
 People really got into their characters and captured the celebrities so well.
 It was really funny listening to some of them being read, many in character.

-Then I opened presents!
+Then I opened my work bridal shower presents!
 I was gifted a set of dishes from Crate and Barrel that were on our registry.
 This was really cool because since everyone pitched in for one large present, we were able to get the complete set of dishes.
 Then I was gifted with a laundry hamper—and this was FULL of gag gifts.
 But, at the time, I didn’t understand that they were gag gifts.
-I thought they were just odds and ends, so I was commenting on how nice these things were and how they would come in handy, not quite getting that they were suppose to be funny!
+I thought they were just odds and ends, so I was commenting on how nice these things were and how they would come in handy, not quite getting that they were supposed to be funny!
 They told me later they were gag gifts.
 LOL.
 One of my coworkers made me a bouquet with all the ribbons for good luck!

 Oh, and I couldn’t help but adding pictures from the Sex in the City 2 premiere.
 A bunch of my coworkers and I jetted off after the party to Radio City Music Hall.
-As it was an unexpected treated, we were all super bummed we didn’t get to dress up all flirty like everyone in line.
-But it was soo fun, and a perfect ending to a wonderful day!
+As it was an unexpected treat, we were all super bummed we didn’t get to dress up all flirty like everyone in line.
+But it was soo fun and a perfect ending to a wonderful day!

 - NYC/Catalina Island, CA